kevinhng77/Third-Party-API/README.md

 Furthermore, if you were to notice carefully on the page, you can see that it is color coded.

 [Example 3](./assets/image3.png)

-## Usage

-Looking at the top of the page, you can see that you are immediately greeted with a big "Work Day Scheduler" heading, which is really big size and easy for the user to read.
-Looking below that, you can see that there's a description and displays the time.
-This is possible using the Day Js application, an alternative to Javascript.
-This is built on top of Javascript to make things easier.

 ## Credits